Spacelift raises $15m in Series B funding from Insight Partners to scale its platform in the US

+This new investment will allow Spacelift to quadruple its engineering team to accelerate product development and to build out its commercial team in the United States.
+The company is headquartered in Redwood City, California, USA, and has an office in Warsaw, Poland.

 Over the past few years, managing cloud infrastructure has become significantly more complex.
-The migration of servers to the cloud has created an explosion in DevOps, but few overarching tools exist to help teams of developers safely manage infrastructure as code at scale.
-Spacelift has created a plug-and-play platform that allows teams to automate the management of cloud infrastructure, promising automation of manual tasks, fewer errors, and improved infrastructure security and auditability.
-Using Spacelift, teams can build, package, and test applications more efficiently without the risk of downtime.
-Distributed teams, especially in rapidly scaling companies, will also appreciate the fact that Spacelift can help them keep track of who is connecting to the infrastructure and making changes to prevent problems that could lead to outages.
+The migration of infrastructures to the cloud has created an explosion in DevOps, but few overarching tools exist to help teams of developers safely manage infrastructure as code at scale.
+Spacelift has created a plug-and-play platform that allows IaC DevOps teams to: define standardized infrastructures; understand their resources; build policies directly into their workflows and code; synchronize code across multiple projects and/or repositories; automatically detect and remediate resource drift, track lifecycle and cost of every managed resource; and take advantage of advanced workflow delegations and autonomous project teams.

+Spacelift is the only IaC management solution that extends IaC DevOps to encompass the complete set of IaC frameworks including Terraform, Pulumi and CloudFormation, with Ansible coming soon.
+Offering a consolidated approach to IaC is beneficial to engineering teams in large corporations that have been acquiring smaller companies that bring different infrastructures and to smaller but diverse organizations aiming to empower application developers.

+Marcin Wyszynski, co-founder and CEO at Spacelift, said: "Since we've founded Spacelift, we've seen a Cambrian explosion of new tools designed for teams to make the most of their cloud – ranging from cost management to audit to proactive security.
+Hence our vision of providing the most flexible and extensible platform for infrastructure and policy as-code is now more relevant than ever before.
+By using Spacelift, our customers get the whole cloud management story in one convenient package."

 Pawel Hytry, co-founder and COO at Spacelift, said: "Over the past few years, IT organizations relied on generic CI/CD tools, open-source components and custom-made solutions to manage their infrastructure.
-With increasing infrastructure complexity and development of infrastructure as code, this approach proves unscalable and error prone.
+With increasing infrastructure complexity and development of infrastructure as code, this approach proves unscalable and error-prone.
 Spacelift addresses the issues of scaling and infrastructure complexity by providing a robust, specialized management platform for infrastructure as code.
 We are eager to partner with Insight Partners and benefit from their experience in the developer tools space."

-Spacelift launched in early 2020 after co-founder Marcin Wyszynski experienced challenges managing infrastructure as code at other organizations.
-Spacelift has seen a Cambrian explosion of new tools designed for teams to make the most of their cloud - ranging from cost management to audit to proactive security.
-The company's vision of providing the most flexible and extensible platform for infrastructure and policy as code is now more relevant than ever before.
-By using Spacelift, their customers get the whole cloud management story in one convenient package.
-Spacelift counts Checkout.com, Lightspeed and TIER Mobility among its customers.

-Spacelift began its life as a product focused on Terraform, but it has expanded to encompass other infrastructure as code frameworks, such as Pulumi and CloudFormation, with Ansible coming soon.
-This is beneficial to engineering teams in large corporations that have teams using different frameworks, as well as small organizations aiming to empower application developers.
-Spacelift is the only infrastructure as code management tool to offer language support beyond Terraform, which means teams need to use only one platform to meet all their needs.

 About Spacelift: